LogicCubed/ProductivityCalendar/README.md

 ### Navigation
 - Click `Kanban` in the header to open the Kanban board.
 - Click `Notes` in the header to open the notes section.
+- Click `Timer` to go to the Timer tab.

 ---